Qian-bowen/KiwiCoder/README.md

 # KiwiCoder
-A biology IDE with a compiler
+A biology compiler with debugger for biological experiments.